kurtsemih/SNJ/README.md

  #### Example usage with test data:

- The following command will run the phylogenetic inference on test data.
+ The following command will run the phylogenetic inference on test data:

 `snj -data test -seed 1 -n_i 10 -n_s 5 -n_o 3`

+If the input data is unaligned, then use `snj_pw` command:

+`snj_pw -data test -seed 1 -n_i 10 -n_s 5 -n_o 3`

 ## Outputs
 SNJ produces the following files in `./results`: